ayaancdry/DemocrEase/README.md

 ## Installation

-To install the DemoCrase (Voting System), follow these steps:
+To install the DemocrEase (Voting System), follow these steps:

 1. Download and install the necessary libraries.